Skip to main content

 Keep Transactions Short

 Long transactions block others.
-Batch grade updates carefully:
+Batch status updates carefully:

 COMMIT;